Georgia Business Taxes & Incentives

 - Hall County (Unincorporated areas) : 1.0867% of FMV

 - City of Flowery Branch: 1.277% of FMV

 Depreciation Schedule (Personal Property)

 The depreciation of machinery will depend on the group that the taxpayer listed the equipment under when filing a claim with the Hall County Personal Property Assessors.
-For tax year 2011, the following were the percentages used for depreciation on each class for the first year of business:
+The following were the percentages used for depreciation on each class for the first year of business:

 - GROUP 1: 87% Typical Economic Life of 5-7 years

 - GROUP 2: 92% Typical Economic Life of 8-12 years

 - GROUP 3: 95% Typical Economic Life of 13 years or more

 - GROUP 4: 67% Typical Economic Life of 1-4 years

 Companies operating 85% of total availabe time over a 12-month period may be eligible for accelerated depreciation on equipment.